metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 Not good, Wentz.
 I think the maxim here is that Carson can perform well against _bad_ teams.
 Against good teams, never side with Carson.
 His passes have been pathetic and lacking any mustard.

 It's also noteworthy that Washington's offensive coach is still insisting on seven-stop drops after seeing his quarterback get brutalized in the first quarter.
+Against teams that can ably rush the passer, it's clear Washington's more than happy to gamble.

 ***